-In addition to his ORSC certification, Mike is trained in Scrum Alliance, ICP-ACC, ICP-ENT, ICP-ATF, Dare to Lead and is an Associate Certified Coach (ACC).
-He holds a Masters in IT Management from Brandeis University, and a Bachelor of Science in Computer Science.
+Mike is an ORSC Certified faculty member for CRR Global.
+He is also a Professional Certified Coach (PCC) trained in NLP, Adler and Dare to Lead.
+Mike holds a Q.Med. from ADRIC, a Masters in IT Management from Brandeis University, and a Bachelor of Science in Computer Science.

 If Mike were to name a superpower, it would be:

 Curiosity, with a close second being listening.
 Curiosity fed my interest in math, science, computers and electronics from a very early age.
 Computers were brand new.
 I wanted to take things apart, I wanted to see how they worked and how they fit back together.

 I like to think that I listen very well – that I hear the things that are not being said as well as the things that are said.
 I remember as a teenager, people telling me – “Mike, you’re just a really good listener.”

 I was very much a science and math geek.
 I loved math and it came to me very easily, so I went into the sciences.
 I was fascinated by astronomy and I wanted to be an astrophysicist going into university.
 I changed my major two or three times until I landed on computer science.

 I became a software developer, and as my career progressed, I started taking a wider view of the system in the context of software development.
 Instead of just writing code for whatever I was given, I’d ask – How does this interact with something else?
 Where are the connection points?
 How does this fit into the overall product?
 What are customers actually going to use this product to do?
 I started to get a wider and wider vision of how my little piece fit into the bigger picture.